hazelcast/hazelcast/hazelcast-documentation/src/SSL.md

 </hazelcast>
 ```

 Hazelcast client has SSL support too.
-Client SSL configuration can be defined using Config API as shown below.
+Client SSL configuration can be defined using programmatic configuration as shown below.

 ````java
 Properties props = new Properties();